Skip to main content

 Author details

-Berchtold (née Bach), Claudia; Viegas, Domingos; G. Borges, Jose; Vallim, Diogo; Chandramouli, Krishna; Plana Bach, Eduard; Núria, Prat; Brunet-Navarro, Pau; Górriz Mifsud, Elena; Kalapodis, Dr. Nikolaos; Sakkas, Georgios; Gonzalez-Aguilera, Diego; Chuvieco, Emilio; Pausas, Juli; Doerr, Stefan H; Almeida, Pedro Miguel; Thonicke, Kirsten; EFTYCHIDIS, GEORGIOS;
+Berchtold (née Bach), Claudia; Viegas, Domingos; G. Borges, Jose; Vallim, Diogo; Chandramouli, Krishna; Plana Bach, Eduard; Núria, Prat; Brunet-Navarro, Pau; Górriz Mifsud, Elena; Kalapodis, Dr. Nikolaos; Sakkas, Georgios; Gonzalez-Aguilera, Diego; Chuvieco, Emilio; Pausas, Juli; Doerr, Stefan H; Almeida, Pedro Miguel; Thonicke, Kirsten; Eftychidis, Georgios.

 Unique identifier